Setting up two-factor authentication

-If your phone ever breaks, get lost or stolen, you can recover your account using the scratch token.
+If your phone ever breaks, gets lost or gets stolen, you can recover your account using the scratch token.

-That token is showed to you right after setting up 2FA:
+This is shown to you right after setting up 2FA:

-Please store that token in a safe place.
+Please store this token in a safe place.

-That's it - you have now configured 2FA for your account.
+That's it - you have now configured two-factor authentication for your account.

-From now on, each time you log into Codeberg, you will be asked for an authentication code from your app, adding a layer of security over using only a password.
+From now on, each time you log into Codeberg you will be asked for an authentication code from your app, adding an extra layer of security over just using a password.

-In your profile settings on Codeberg.org, go to the
+In your profile settings on Codeberg, go to the

 In the section